Alejandro2195/Multiple-File-Protein-prediction-in-AlphaFold2-ColabFold/README.md

     # ... (code to package results, download results, and optionally upload to Google Drive)
 ```

-Please note that the code assumes the availability of certain modules, functions, and variables that are defined elsewhere.
+Please note that the code assumes the availability of certain modules.
 To fully understand how this code fits into the larger context and its intended use, you would need to examine the entire program or script it's a part of.